ibkoun/Unity-Projects/README.md

 * Naive method : Iterate normally through a list of spheres until a collision occurs.
 * Random method : Iterate randomly through a list of spheres until a collision occurs.
 * Octree method : Iterate through a list of spheres occupying the space, where the new sphere landed, until a collision occurs.
+Notes : Debug lines can be disabled if the program is slow.

 ## Others
 Contain some accessory classes.